Follow us on networks

 Given the various hypotheses that exist, there is no magic formula to alleviate these symptoms.

-diet 🥗
+Diet 🥗

-Studies highlight that women with PMS consume 253% more refined sugar, 79% more dairy products and 62% more refined carbohydrates (such as white bread or flour), 53% less iron and 52% more less zinc than women who do not have PMS.
+Studies highlight that women with PMS consume 253% more refined sugar, 79% more dairy products and 62% more refined carbohydrates (such as white bread or flour), 53% less iron and 52% less zinc than women. women who do not have PMS.

 The recommendations will not sound strange to you but… you have to follow them!

-The approach should preferably be prescribed by a specialist and should consider the possibility of using probiotics and digestive enzymes, fermented foods, fiber, as well as the practice of intermittent fasting if deemed necessary.
+The approach should preferably be prescribed by a specialist and should consider the possibility of using probiotics and digestive enzymes, fermented foods, fiber, as well as the practice of intermittent fasting if considered necessary.

 • Consume more food than products.
 That is, foods without a list of ingredients!

-• Eat whole, nutrient-dense foods
+• Eat whole, nutrient-rich foods

 • Reduce the consumption of sugars and refined flours and pastries.